What is the average pension pot (UK)?

 Personal pension

 A personal pension is one that you set up yourself (don’t worry, it’s easy, we cover it below).
 It’s often used in addition to a workplace pension, or if you’re self-employed, it’s your only option to save for retirement (it’s a great option though).
-If you are self-employed, we’ve got a useful guide to self-employed pensions.
+If you are self-employed, we’ve got a useful guide to the best private pensions for the self-employed.

 With a personal pension, you get to choose which pension provider to use, so you can pick one of the best – one with low fees and a good record of growing money over time.